EgorSolenok/TestingAPI/README.md

 `` pipenv run python -m pytest -n auto --tb=line --alluredir=report_data ``

-To run all positive tests and create report:
+To run all positive tests in parallel and create report:

 `` pipenv run python -m pytest .\tests\positive_tests\  -n auto --tb=line --alluredir=report_data ``

-To run all negative tests negative and create report:
+To run all negative tests in parallel and create report:

 `` pipenv run python -m pytest .\tests\positive_tests\ -n auto --tb=line --alluredir=report_data ``

 To running tests not in parallel - you should remove `` -n auto `` from commands.

 To create **Allure report** and open it - type in cmd being located in the folder path: